aljabardotlog/PYTHON_KerasCalculator/README.md

 # PYTHON_KivyCalculator
-This is sample code to make a simple calculator by using Keras in python
+This is a sample and a simple code to make a simple calculator by using Keras in python

 How simple is this code.